You Learn

 "You Learn" is a song by Canadian singer-songwriter Alanis Morissette from her third studio album, Jagged Little Pill (1995).
 It was written by Morissette and Glen Ballard, the album's producer.
 Maverick and Warner Bros.
-Records released the song as the album's fourth single (third in the United Kingdom).
+Records released the song as the album's fourth single in North America, the second single in Japan, and the third single in the United Kingdom.
 The lyrics state that valuable lessons are learned from poor decisions.
-The album title is taken from this song's line "Swallow it down (what a jagged little pill)".
+The album title is taken from this song's line: "Swallow it down (like a jagged little pill)".

-Released in the United Kingdom in February 1996 and issued around the world later in the year, the song received generally positive reviews from most music critics, many highlighting the song as an album standout.
-It was a commercial success globally, topping the Canadian RPM Top Singles chart and entering the top 40 in Australia, Iceland, New Zealand, the United Kingdom, and the United States.
+"You Learn" was first released in Japan in September 1995 and was issued worldwide throughout the following year, starting with the United Kingdom in February.
+The song received generally positive reviews from most music critics, many highlighting the song as an album standout.
+It was a commercial success globally, topping the Canadian RPM 100 Hit Tracks chart and entering the top 40 in Australia, Iceland, New Zealand, the United Kingdom, and the United States.
 In Canada, it was the most successful single of 1996, according to RPM.
 A music video was shot for the single, showing Morissette walking through the streets.

 Background

 During Morissette's stay in Los Angeles to record "You Learn" and other parts of Jagged Little Pill, she was robbed on an empty street by a man with a gun, after which she developed intense general anxiety and suffered daily panic attacks.
 She was hospitalized and attended psychotherapy sessions, to no avail.
 As she later said in interviews, Morissette focused all her inner problems on the soul-baring lyrics of the album, for her health.
-According to Morissette, Ballard was her first collaborator who encouraged her to express her emotions.
+According to Morissette, Ballard was the first collaborator who encouraged her to express her emotions.
+The song’s drumbeat samples “Mr. Loverman” by Shabba Ranks.

 Jagged Little Pill was not an instant success.
 To promote it, "You Learn" was chosen as the fourth single.
 Because the CD single includes a live version of "You Oughta Know" from the 1996 Grammy Awards as an A-side, Billboard credited the chart position to "You Learn"/"You Oughta Know".
 An acoustic version of the song from Morissette's live album Alanis Unplugged (1999) was released as a single in some countries in 2000.
 Another acoustic version was recorded for the album Jagged Little Pill Acoustic (2005).

+Composition

+"You Learn" is a mid-tempo self-help rock song, with Morissette giving out advice; "Ditch the fear, open your heart, speak your mind, and when the going gets tough, walk around the house naked."